south-african-english

 American Version: “Crap!”

-South Africans sure love their filler words.
-This one can be used in any situation where you would exclaim “crap!” in American English.
-However, it’s a bit ruder than the word “crap” and can even be considered a curse word.
+South Africans love their filler words.
+This one can be used in any situation where you would exclaim “Crap!” in American English.
+However, it’s a bit ruder than that and can even be considered a curse word.
 Don’t use this if you want to make a professional impression!

 “Kak!
 I’m late for class!”